nknorg/tuna/README.md

 Edit `config.exit.json` with your data:

-* `BeneficiaryAddr` Beneficiary address (NKN wallet address to receive rewards)
+* `beneficiaryAddr` beneficiary address (NKN wallet address to receive rewards)
-* `ListenTCP` TCP port to listen for connections
+* `listenTCP` TCP port to listen for connections
-* `ListenUDP` UDP port to listen for connections
+* `listenUDP` UDP port to listen for connections
+* `dialTimeout` timeout for connections to services
+* `udpTimeout`  timeout for UDP connections
+* `claimInterval` payment claim interval for connections
+* `subscriptionDuration` duration for subscription in blocks
+* `subscriptionFee` fee used for subscription
+* `services` services you want to provide
-* `Reverse` should be used if you don't have public IP and want to use another `server` for accepting clients
+* `reverse` should be used if you don't have public IP and want to use another `server` for accepting clients
-* `ReverseRandomPorts` meaning reverse entry can use random ports instead of specified ones (useful when service has dynamic ports)
+* `reverseRandomPorts` meaning reverse entry can use random ports instead of specified ones (useful when service has dynamic ports)
-* `DialTimeout` timeout for connections to services
-* `UDPTimeout`  timeout for UDP connections
-* `SubscriptionPrefix` prefix appended to topics for subscription
-* `SubscriptionDuration` duration for subscription in blocks
+* `reverseMaxPrice` max accepted price for reverse service, unit is NKN per MB traffic
-* `SubscriptionFee` fee used for subscription
+* `reverseNanoPayFee` nanoPay transaction fee for reverse service
-* `ClaimInterval` payment claim interval for connections
-* `Services` services you want to provide
+* `reverseIPFilter` reverse service IP address filter

 Start tuna exit:
 ```shell